 Should a settlement be reached in whole or in part at mediation, the settlement will be reduced to writing and the parties and their attorneys will sign the agreement.

 It is well settled in Tennessee case law a signed mediation agreement is a binding agreement.
 In other words, you cannot change your mind after walking out of mediation after signing an agreement.

 The only people allowed in the mediation process are the attorneys, the parties and the mediator.
 New wives, new husbands, family members, other relatives, and other well-meaning friends or individuals shall not to take part in the mediation process; they will not be allowed in the rooms used for mediation.
 Generally, most mediators will separate the parties into different rooms while the mediator travels back and forth between the rooms to communicate offers and counter-offers.
 There are a few mediators who mediate with every party and attorney in the same room.

 Mediation costs money.
 Both parties are generally expected to equally divide the cost of mediation.

-Q: I notice you are certified as a Rule 31 Mediator.
+Q: I notice you used to be a Rule 31 Mediator.
 Can I use you as my mediator as well as my divorce attorney?
 Why are you no longer a Rule 31 Mediator?

 A: No. A mediator cannot be your divorce attorney.
 This is a pure conflict of interest.
 Mediators are independent and unbiased third parties who facilitate communication between parties in an effort to effectuate an agreement.
 When I act as your attorney, I will be an advocate for you.
 When I am a mediator, I am a disinterested their party.
 I cannot do both.